StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-02-17-language-and-tooling.md

 ## Current State

-At this point, we've got automatic recompiling anytime our source files change, a local dev server to see the results, and the beginnings of a great development experience.
+At this point, we've got automatic recompiling anytime our source files change, a local dev server to see the results, and the beginnings of a good development experience.
 Pop open your browser dev tools (F12), and you should see original source files - even though they're not actually sent to the browser:

 {:.center}
 ![]({{ site_url }}/assets/SourceMaps.png)